kinoute/scraper-allocine/README.md

 ## Usage

-First, you have to rename the `.env.dist` template file to `.env`.
+**Important:** First, you have to rename the `.env.dist` template file to `.env`.
 Then fill it with your own values.
 At first start, the postgres environment variables will be used to create the postgres server.

 By default, the script will: